BiFrust/bifrust.github.io/_docs/13-add-copy-task.md

 Select either **Auto Mapping** or **CSV Mapping** Click **Next** to specify the mapping of your copy task.

-**Auto Mapping:** BiFrust is intelligent enough to recognize your users across different domains and systems.
+**Auto Map:** BiFrust is intelligent enough to recognize your users across different domains and systems.
 It will take an attempt in automatically assembling the current source objects to be copied over to relevant destination objects.
 {: .notice--info}